prabhakarshukla/EduFlow-AI/README.md

 ---

-##  License
+## ⚖️ License

 This project is licensed under the MIT License.
+View the License file [here](https://github.com/prabhakarshukla/EduFlow-AI/blob/main/LICENSE)

 ---

-##  Acknowledgements
+## 🙌 Acknowledgements

-Thanks to the tools and platforms that make this project possible:
+**Huge thanks to all the tools and platforms that make this project possible:**

 - Next.js
 - Supabase